The City of San Mateo is currently taking applications for the position of Dispatcher I.

 · Establish and maintain cooperative working relationships

-For infomation about benefits, please refer to the MOU by clicking on this link and click on the Police Officer Association MOU and the Non-Safety Benefit Summary
+For information about benefits, please refer to the MOU by clicking on this link

 The Examination and Selection Process